palakagarwal16/palakagarwal16/README.md

-- 👋 Hi, I’m @palakagarwal16 , working on making meaningful impacts with my projects via exploring and collabrating  on various technologies.
+- 👋 Hi, I’m @palakagarwal16 .
+- 💞️ Learning and  making meaningful impacts with my projects via exploring and collabrating  on various technologies.
 - 🌱 I’m currently learning DSA in java , fullstack development.
 - 💞️ I’m looking to collaborate on solving dsa questions together , learn and explore more.
 - 📫 How to reach me  my linkedin - linkedin.com/in/palak-agarwal-671b5424b